Can a Meadow Creek Pig Roaster Cook Low and Slow?

 Casar, NC

 My favorite is charcoal with a little wood added.
-Whether it’s a small backyard smoker or a 72″ pig roaster, a real charcoal/wood fire will produce that indescribable barbecue taste we’re looking for.
+Whether it’s a small backyard smoker or a 72″ pig roaster, a real charcoal/wood fire will produce that indescribable barbecue taste everyone loves.

 Lavern